How to Write a Blog (or: What I Learned By Doing It)

 A short list of things I have found genuinely useful, rather than a comprehensive guide to tools that exist:

-On writing itself: William Zinsser’s On Writing Well is the book I recommend, because it addresses the problems writers at every level actually have: prose that is too long, too hedged, too fond of its own vocabulary.
+On writing itself: William Zinsser’s On Writing Well is the book I recommend most often, because it addresses the problems writers at every level actually have: prose that is too long, too hedged, too fond of its own vocabulary.
 Joseph Williams’ Style: Lessons in Clarity and Grace is more systematic and more demanding, and worth reading if Zinsser leaves you wanting a framework rather than principles.
-Ultimately, the best tool for learning to write is to read a lot and practice writing a lot, I like the 100:1 rule here, too.

-On AI as a writing tool: I use local language models for review rather than composition.
-An AI reviewer will catch structural problems, identify where hedging language has crept in, and flag sentences that are technically grammatical but doing no useful work, and whatever else you might want an outside perspective on.
+On AI as a writing tool: I use local language models for review rather than composition, and I think that distinction matters.
+An AI reviewer will catch structural problems, identify where hedging language has crept in, and flag sentences that are technically grammatical but doing no useful work, which are things worth catching.
 An AI writer produces prose that is grammatically fine and intellectually shallow: it will fill a page with sentences that sound like they are saying something without committing to a position.
 The insight density of AI-written text is low in a way that is difficult to locate sentence by sentence but immediately apparent across a whole post.

 A photograph from Ken Reid's personal archive